nevir/old-home/README.md

 # Welcome to my home

-Take a seat, check out some of my configuration, or all of it if you please.
+Take a seat, check out some of my configuration - or all of it, should it please you.

 Perhaps you'd like it all?